geekgod382/MusicPlay/README.md

 - Integrate with a music API to dynamically load content.
 - Add more interactive features like playlists and song controls.
 - Improve UI/UX with modern animations and transitions.

-## Credits

-- Developed as a simple project to mimic some of the functionalities of Spotify.
-- All images and audio files are used for demonstration purposes only.